-In a new, comprehensive study published in a premier medical journal, The New England Journal of Medicine, a vaccination analysis was performed to compare the risks of vaccinating 888,000 people with two doses of the Pfizer vaccine with those with COVID-19 infection in 888,000 unvaccinated people.
+In a comprehensive study published in a premier medical journal, The New England Journal of Medicine, a vaccination analysis was performed to compare the risks of vaccinating 888,000 people with two doses of the Pfizer vaccine with those with COVID-19 infection in 888,000 unvaccinated people.

 Serious medical conditions (clots in the lung, heart and legs; kidney damage; heart problems such as abnormal heart rhythms; inflammation of the heart muscle; inflammation of the lining of the heart or bleeding in the brain) were all seen in higher frequency after an actual COVID-19 infection (shown on the graph in orange) than as a reaction to the vaccine.